6 Aug 2020

 I have just finished the sixth book in Elinor M Brent-Dyer’s lengthy Chalet School series, which I’m re-reading at a rate of about one per month.
 ‘Eustacia Goes to the Chalet School’ takes place not long after ‘Rivals of the Chalet School’ which I re-read at the end of June.
 It’s the last term for Mary Burnett as Head Girl.

-But the main protagonist of this book is Eustacia Benson, a supercilious and uptight girl of thirteen who has been brought up in experimental mode by quite elderly parents.
-Brent-Dyer clearly disapproved of any parenting methods other than her own, but she manages to make an intriguing character in this young teenager, orphaned and alone in the world other than an aunt with five lively sons.
+But the main protagonist of this book is Eustacia Benson.
+She is a supercilious and uptight girl of thirteen who has been brought up in experimental mode by rather elderly parents.
+Brent-Dyer clearly disapproved of any parenting methods other than her own.
+But she manages to make an intriguing character in this young teenager, orphaned and alone in the world other than an aunt with five lively sons.

-Eustacia has never mixed with other children - or many adults, it would appear - and considers herself rather a superior personage.
+Eustacia has never mixed with other children - or many adults, it would appear.
+She considers herself rather a superior personage.
 She is introduced as a ‘prig’ and it takes almost the entire book before she starts to see the error of her ways.
 She doesn’t understand her cousins at all, nor why tale-bearing is considered a bad thing in all but extreme circumstances.

 And so her aunt, after much discussion and correspondence, decides to send Eustacia to the Chalet School in the Autrian Tyrol.
 Eustacia is not impressed, and feels that everyone is against her; but she doesn’t see that her own attitude and behaviour tend to push people away from her.